-The façade of the church of the Holy Apostles (Basilica dei Ss.
-XII Apostoli) is crowned with thirteen statues, which depict Christ and his twelve Apostles.
+The façade of the Basilica dei Santi XII Apostoli is crowned with thirteen statues, which depict Christ and his twelve Apostles.
 Each of the pedestals is inscribed with a single letter; Christ, for example, stands above the letter O. But what is the meaning of the thirteen letters: F. L. D. L. C. S. O. T. C. E. C. V. B.?

 The façade was originally built at the end of the 15th century by Baccio Pontelli (1450-92).
 Pontelli's design was changed in the 17th century when Carlo Rainaldi (1611-91) inserted windows into the upper arches and added the statues.